 Both last year and this year I led mini-workshops at Gail's field school about building support networks for resilient leadership.
 Most innovative farmers in the middle of the country are facing intense pressure from their neighbors and agricultural "experts" to go back to conventional ag, which often leads to strained relationships with friends and family, social isolation, and worse.
 This peer pressure is considered the biggest factor slowing down the switch to regenerative agriculture.
 Farmers have the highest suicide risk of any profession.

-I've been thinking a lot over the past few years about how to use the skills I have to create support and community learning networks for regenerative land managers and other social change leaders, and I now have a plan, tentatively titled, "Resilient Land, Resilient People."
-If you are in a position to contribute financially to this work, please consider making a tax-deductible donation.
+I've been thinking a lot over the past few years about how to create support and community learning networks for regenerative land managers and other soil health leaders, and this work is now underway.
+If you are in a position to contribute financially to help make these resources available more widely, please consider making a tax-deductible donation.

-I'm leading a day-long version of the Resilient Leadership workshop for anyone interested in social change on September 2nd here in Thetford, Vermont.
-Let me know if you are interested--you can email me at firstname.lastname@example.org.
+I'm leading a day-long version of the Resilient Leadership workshop for anyone interested in social change on September 2nd, 2017 here in Thetford, Vermont.
 (A leader, in my definition, is anyone making sure that things around them are going well, whether their efforts are recognized or not.)

 On October 1, 2017 from 10am-4pm, I'll be teaching a class entitled "Healing Generation RX: Supporting Our Young People Without Psychiatric Drugs" at the Vermont Center for Integrative Herbalism in Montpelier, VT.